 Diet contributes to non-communicable diseases (NCDs) such as cancer, cardiovascular disease, and diabetes.
 Our data visualizations, including GBD Compare, depict which components of diet contribute most to which conditions.
 Risk factors include diets low in fruits, vegetables, whole grains, nuts and seeds, fiber, milk, calcium, omega-3 oils, and polyunsaturated fatty acids; and high in sodium, red meat, processed meat, sweetened beverages, and trans fats.

-Until recently, undernutrition – too little food – was a major concern in many developing countries.
-Over the past 25 years, however, the burden of disease in these areas has shifted toward NCDs, diseases of overnutrition, unhealthy diets, obesity, and lack of physical activity.
+Undernutrition – too little food – has long been a major concern in many low-income countries.
+Over the past 25 years, however, the burden of disease in these areas has shifted to include NCDs, diseases of overnutrition, unhealthy diets, obesity, and lack of physical activity – often resulting in a dual burden of conditions related to under- and overnutrition.
 Understanding these dietary components can help policymakers develop targeted interventions to improve health at the population level, not just by reducing consumption of harmful foods, but also by encouraging people to eat health-promoting foods.